 First Axolote Sprint a Success

 The Axolote Sprint took place from April 15th through 19th in Mexico City at the Mathematics Institute of UNAM, Mexico's top research and teaching university.
-Eight Plonistas from Europe and Norht and South America gathered to advance Plone's functionality and documentation, and to participate in World Plone Day by giving a variety of talks.
+Eight Plonistas from Europe and North and South America gathered to advance Plone's functionality and documentation, and to participate in World Plone Day by giving a variety of talks.
 The sprint was expertly organized by three Mexico City natives - Dante Álvarez, who works at kitconcept, and Adriana Ramírez and Gil Bautista, both of whom work at the Mathematics Institute.
 Adriana and Gil were an invalulable link to the Institute, which generously sponsored the sprint and provided the venue.
 The facilities were ideal.
 We had a comfortable space for work and discussions, an auditorium for our World Plone Day presentations, a rooftop area for a barbacoa feast, transportation to restaurants for some of our lunches, and access to lovely gardens and good COFFEE.

 Participants in the Axolote Sprint